dgraph-io/dgraph-docs/content/dql/dql-schema.md

 email: string @index(exact) @noconflict .
 ```

-### Predicate types from RDF Types

-As well as implying a schema type for a first mutation, an RDF type can override a schema type for storage.
-Dgraph supports a number of [RDF]({{< relref "dql-rdf.md" >}}) types.

-If a predicate has a schema type and a mutation has an RDF type with a different underlying Dgraph type, the convertibility to schema type is checked, and an error is thrown if they are incompatible, but the value is stored in the RDF type's corresponding Dgraph type.
-Query results are always returned in schema type.
+### Coercing RDF input data types to Dgraph types

+Dgraph accepts RDF input and will coerce RDF data types to Dgraph types where possible, and store data as Dgraph types only.
+When querying, all results are returned as Dgraph schema types.

+See [RDF]({{< relref "dql-rdf.md" >}}) types for complete information on how Dgraph interprets RDF, particularly with respect to UIDs and blank nodes.

-For example, if no schema is set for the `age` predicate.
-Given the mutation
+For example, if no schema is set for the `age` predicate and an RDF mutation is submitted:
 ```
 {
  set {